jcummings/Get-M365CopilotReadiness/README.md

 .\Get-M365CopilotReadiness.ps1 -SkipModuleInstall
 ```

-> You’ll be prompted to sign in for each service connection (Graph, EXO, SPO, Teams).
+> You'll be prompted to sign in for each service connection (Graph, EXO, SPO, Teams).
 If a connection fails, the script logs the error and continues.

 ---